Implementing LRU Cache like Building a Lego

 };

-If you are not familiar with linked list operations, you can refer to the previous article Step-by-Step Guide to Implementing a Doubly Linked List.
+If you are not familiar with linked list operations, refer to the article Hands-on Implementation of Doubly Linked List.

-Now we can answer the earlier question, "Why must we use a doubly linked list?"
-It's because we need deletion operations.
-To delete a node, we not only need a pointer to the node itself but also need to manipulate the pointer of its predecessor node.
-Only a doubly linked list allows direct access to the predecessor, ensuring the operation has a time complexity of O(1).
+At this point, we can answer the question, "Why must we use a doubly linked list?"
+It's because we need a delete operation.
+Deleting a node requires not only obtaining the pointer to the node itself but also manipulating the pointer of its predecessor, which a doubly linked list supports to ensure the operation's time complexity is O(1).

 Important

-Note that the doubly linked list API we implemented only allows insertion from the tail.
-This means the data near the tail is the most recently used, and the data near the head is the least recently used.
+Note that the API of our implemented doubly linked list can only insert from the tail, meaning that the data near the tail is the most recently used, while the data near the head is the least recently used.

-With the implementation of the doubly linked list, we just need to combine it with a hash table in the LRU algorithm.
-Let's start by setting up the code framework:
+With the implementation of the doubly linked list, we only need to combine it with a hash table in the LRU algorithm.
+Let's first set up the code framework:

 class LRUCache {